google/recaptcha/README.md

 ## Description

 reCAPTCHA is a free CAPTCHA service that protect websites from spam and abuse.
-This is Google authored code that provides plugins for third-party integration with reCAPTCHA.
+This is a PHP library that provides wraps up the server-side verification of responses from the reCAPTCHA service.
+This client supports both reCAPTCHA v2 and v3.

 ## Installation